clj-commons/etaoin/README.md

 ### Simple queries, XPath, CSS

-- `:Active` stands for the current active element.
+- `:active` stands for the current active element.
 When opening Google page for example, it focuses the cursor on the main search input.
 So there is no need to click on in manually.
 Example: